 Summer months from July and August sees a steady stream of visitors as well as local Moroccans looking to escape the heat farther inland.
-Essaouira's temperatures don't get much above 80 Fahrenheit (26 Celsius) even during the summer because of the wind that blows year round.
+Essaouira's temperatures don't get much above 80 degrees Fahrenheit (26 degrees Celsius) even during the summer because of the wind that blows year round.
 If you don't like to be among groups of tourists then May, June, and September would be a perfect time to visit Essaouira.

-Winters don't get too cold, the temperatures will usually creep up to 60 Fahrenheit (15 Celsius) during the day, much too cold to swim or sunbathe, but still nice to bargain hunt in the medina.
+Winters don't get too cold, the temperatures will usually creep up to 60 degrees Fahrenheit (15 degrees Celsius) during the day, much too cold to swim or sunbathe, but still nice to bargain hunt in the medina.